tomerfiliba/plumbum/docs/local_commands.rst

    but not both), you can use the ``run`` method, which will provide all of them

    >>>  cat["non/existing.file"].run(retcode=None)
-   (1, u'', u'/bin/cat: non/existing.file: No such file or directory\n')
+   (1, '', '/bin/cat: non/existing.file: No such file or directory\n')